pinnintisnehal/TEAM-36/README.md

 - Questions must be non-empty
 - LLM is strictly constrained to label context
 - No medical advice beyond label content

+## OCR Support

+- Users can upload images of drug labels
+- Extracted text is displayed for transparency
+- Identified drugs are auto-selected to avoid repeated user input

 ---
 ## Disclaimer